gridu/AIRFLOW-ykumarbekov/README.md

 _Short project description:_
 _All functionality is implemented in the prod folder:_
 - trigger_dag.py - is main DAG which starts the workflow, to complete 1st task, you need to create run file inside: `/tmp/airflow_project/run`
-You can
+You can use for it docker exec command.
-- db_job_dag.py: all operations connected with database
+- db_job_dag.py: runs all operations connected with database
-- subdag.py: invoking subDAG which waits until db_jb_dog.py is finished then runs cleaning process
+- subdag.py: invoking subDAG which waits until db_jb_dog.py is finished then runs remaining tasks